-DECATUR, ILL.-M. A. Stewart writes.-I like your style of conducting a Spiritual paper, and I think that any decent person has no ground to complain of the position you take.
+DECATUR, ILL.-M. A. Stewart writes.-I like your style of conducting a Spiritual paper, and I. complain of the position you take.

-NORWICH.
-N. Y .- T. S. Baker writes.- I am much pleased with your paper and am doing what I can to increase its circulation in this commu-
+NORWICH N. Y .- T. S. Baker writes -- I am much pleased with your paper and am doing what I can to increase its circulation in this commu

-NEDERLAND, COL.-N. B. Greer writes.-E. V. Wilson's Manifesto has confirmed me that there is no Woodhullism in your paper, or in true Spiritualism, as you set forth.
-I can not do without your caper.
+NEDERLAND, COL .- N. B. Greer writes .- E. V. Wilson's Manifesto has confirmed me that there is no Woodhullism in your paper, or in true Spiritualism, as you set forth.
+I can not do without your taper.

-ALGONA, IA.-J. Dunton writes.-We have lately had a course of lectures from Dr. Sanford, State Missionary, which have awakened much inquiry among the higher and more thinking part of the community.
-His lectures were of the highest order, and did not consist of any Moses-Wood-hullism, which will not be received in these
+ALGONA, IA .- J. Dunton writes .- We -have State Miskonary, which have awakened much inquiry among the higher and more thinking part of the community.
+His lectures were of the highest order, and did not consist of any Moses Woodbuillem, which will not be received in these parts.

-ANNONIA, TEX.-Lucian M. McNaughton writes.-Your valuable paper, dedicated to the interest of the true philosophy of Spiritualism, which, purged of all the gross isms, such as Woodhullism, free-loveism, promiscuousism, which like vampires have been sucking its life blood, will burst forth with new beauty and life.
+ANNONIA, TEX.-Lucian M. McNaughton writes.-Your valuable paper, dedicated to the interest of the tree philosophy of Spiritualism which, purged of all the gross lame, such as Wood hullism, free-lovelsm, promiscuouslam, which like vampires have been sucking its life blood, will burst forth with new beauty and life.

-W. SALEM, WIS.-L. E. Hebberd writes.-It is with pleasure I testify to my appreciation of your valuable paper.
-May it live and flourish, according to the generous prophecy of the angels, and may this great brotherhood of Spiritualists never receive the sad intelligence that the proprietor has gone after the "Frontier Department," and broken allegiance with his best friends.
-May peace come to his (E. V's.) soul, and no spirit or desirs to harm each other spring up between you, but a plain firm statement of the truth is justifia-ble.
+W. SALEM, WIS .- !.
+E. Hebberd writes .- It is with pleasure I testify to meappreciation of your valuable paper.
+May it live and flourish, according to the generous prophecy of the angels, and may this great by otherhood of Spiritualists never receive the sad intelligence that the proprietor has gone after the "Frontier Department," and broken allegiance with his best friends.
+May peace come to his (E. V's.) soul, and no spirit or desire to harm each-other spring up between you, but a plain firm statement of the truth is justifiable.
 By the by, where is J. O. Barrett.
-Is he true, or truaut to the trust reposed in him?
+Is he true, or trusual to the trust reposed in him?
 If true, I wish he would sometime speak in meeting and make his mark.

-REPLY.-J. O. B. is a full-blooded Moses-Wood-
+REPLY.-J. O. B. is a full-blooded Moses Wood-